Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/NETWORK TRAFFIC ANALYSIS.md

 	- Don't resolve hostnames and well-known ports
 - -e
 	- Grab ethernet header w/ upper-layer data
+- -L
+	- Line buffer
+	- Allows for sending the output to another command via a pipe
+- -A
+	- Show contents in ASCII
 - -X
 	- Show contents of packets in hex and ASCII
 - -XX